jjones4/cBudget/README.md

 ## Using cBudget

-cBudget is used by typing options and enterying data at the command-line.
+cBudget is used by typing options and entering data at the command-line.
 Budget records are saved in a text file called "budget.txt" and displayed in the command window when the appropriate options are entered.

 You can do the following using the command-line options:
 - Create new records